MichaelFarag/Sitecore-9--Installation/README.md

 5. Java Runtime Environment
 6. NSSM
 7. SOLR 6.6.2
-8. Sitecore 9 source  + License.
+8. Sitecore 9 source  + License

-# Steps
+*Steps

 Please make sure you run CMD or PowerShell run as administrator in all below tasks.

-1. MS SQL Server 2016 SP1 [Open request from MIS].
+1. MS SQL Server 2016 SP1.
-2. MS SQL Management Studio [Open request from MIS].
+2. MS SQL Management Studio.
-3.	.Net Framework 4.6.2 or later [Open request from MIS].
+3.	.Net Framework 4.6.2 or later.
 4. Install Chocolatey from Here, To make sure install correctly by this command choco –v in cmd and give you latest version.
 5. Install Java Runtime Environment by this command choco install javaruntime in cmd,To make sure install correctly by this command java –version and and give you latest version.
 6. Install NSSM package by this command choco install nssm in cmd, To make sure install correctly by this command nssm –v and give you NSSM latest version.